 BODY DESIGN & STRUCTURE

-The 2007 Acura RL combines its dynamic exterior and interior design with advanced body and chassis engineering.
-The result is distinctive and appealing styling, together with super maneuverability on the road.
-To ensure that the RL has exceptional dynamic capabilities and driving quality, it is outfitted with a lightweight and highly rigid body structure that makes extensive use of both high-tensile steel and aluminum components, and features 4-wheel independent suspension.
+The 2010 Acura RL incorporates exterior bodywork that generates a crisp, yet muscular, luxury performance sedan.
+The RL combines its dynamic exterior and interior design with advanced body and chassis engineering.
+The result is distinctive and appealing styling, together with excellent maneuverability on the road.
+To ensure that the RL has exceptional dynamic capabilities and driving quality, it is outfitted with a lightweight and highly rigid body structure that makes extensive use of both high-tensile steel and aluminum components, and it features 4-wheel independent suspension.

 Acura designers wanted to create a taut and athletic shape that conveyed the performance capabilities of the RL without sacrificing comfort and capability.

 To create an exhilarating, athletic sedan, the designers targeted superior dynamic performance, superb maneuverability, distinctively appealing styling, and a high level of active safety.
 The result is a top-flight luxury performance sedan able to compete with the Audi A6, BMW 5 Series, Mercedes-Benz E Class and others.